-As a result of the Tax Cuts and Jobs Act, 9 out of every 10 taxpayers received a tax cut, and compared with 2017—the last year before tax reform was enacted—Tax Freedom Day is five days later in 2019.
+As a result of the Tax Cuts and Jobs Act, 9 out of every 10 taxpayers received a tax cut, and compared with 2017—the last year before tax reform was enacted—Tax Freedom Day is five days earlier in 2019.

 According to The Heritage Foundation’s analysis of the effect of the Tax Cuts and Jobs Act across congressional districts, the average taxpayer received a tax cut of about $1,400 in 2018.

 Even with those tax cuts, however, Tax Freedom Day is still later this year than it has been in all but about a dozen years over the history of the U.S.

 Back in 1900, Americans paid just 5.9% of their income toward taxes, making Tax Freedom Day occur on Jan.
 22.

 The latest-ever deficit-inclusive Tax Freedom Day occurred in 1945 during World War II, when Americans worked until May 25 to cover total government spending.

 This year’s May 8 deficit-inclusive Tax Freedom Day—occurring absent a war and amid significant economic growth—is alarmingly close to that record deficit.